 Recoveries.
 “Recoveries” means payments received by a provider from a payor and then later recouped due to a review, audit, or investigation.
 Recoveries not reported in claims payments should be netted out of the total non-claims-based payments reported.

 Retrospective/Prospective Incentive Payments.
 “Retrospective/prospective incentive payments” means payments to reward providers for achieving quality and/or efficiency goals.
 The two main subcategories of incentive payments are pay-for-performance and pay-for-reporting.

+Redacted Payments.
+“Redacted payments” mean payments in which an entire claim or some portion of a claim that would normally be part of the payor’s medical or pharmacy claims submission to the MHDO was removed or altered prior to submission to conform to the requirements of 42 CFR Part 2.

 Risk-based Payments.
 “Risk-based payments” means payments received by providers (or recouped from providers) based on performance relative to a defined spending target.
 Risk-based payment methodologies can be applied to different types of budgets, including but not limited to episode of care and total cost of care.
 The two main subcategories of risk-based payments are shared savings and shared risk.